jackseceng/TweeVEBot/readme.md

 *hello_world branch:*

-- [x] Set to tweet 'Hello World' into the twitter account set up in the tutorial video.
+- [x] Set to tweet 'Hello World' into the twitter account set up in the [tutorial video](https://youtu.be/qAKjd-PlZsI)

 - [x] Integrates with GCP Secret Manager to securely contain twitter credentials.